bigc0127/EvoArc/docs/privacy-policy.md

 ### Browser Engine Privacy

-- WebKit (Safari) mode uses Apple's native privacy protections
+- Built exclusively on WebKit with Apple's native privacy protections
-- Chrome mode available for compatibility while maintaining privacy
+- Chrome Compatibility mode available (uses WebKit with Chrome user agent)
-- No telemetry or usage data is collected in either mode
+- No telemetry or usage data is collected in any mode

 ## Your Rights and Control

 You have complete control over your data:
-- All data can be deleted through the iOS Settings app
+- All data can be deleted through the Settings app on your iPhone or iPad
 - iCloud sync can be disabled at any time
 - Ad blocking can be customized or disabled
 - Search engines can be changed or customized